 10. Pepper Soup

-Pepper soup is another hot and spicy delicious Gambian food that is popular in west Africa.
-The sauce gets its flavour from the animal protein added to it– fish, seafood, mutton, chicken.
+Pepper soup is another hot and spicy delicious Gambian food that is popular in West Africa.
+The sauce gets its flavor from the animal protein added to it– fish, seafood, mutton, chicken or goat meat.
 Pepper soup can be eaten alone or with rice.